 Each Group company submits required reports to MOL in a timely manner in accordance with Group Company Management Regulations.
 MOL properly ascertains the financial conditions and business risks of Group companies and as a shareholder, requests them to obtain permission prior to executing important management matters.

 An earthquake, other natural disaster or an outbreak of an infectious disease (hereinafter "disaster or similar event") could affect MOL-operated vessels, offices and facilities, as well as employees, hampering business operations.

-MOL puts the highest priority on ensuring the safety of its vessels and personnel in the event of a disaster or similar event.
-The Company has formulated a business continuity plan documenting procedures to enable it to continue providing core ocean transport services and quickly restore operations in the unlikely event that they are suspended.
-This business continuity plan establishes organizations and delegates authority for duties relating to maintaining the safe operation of vessels, execution of transportation contracts and charter agreements, financial preparation, securing required personnel, and other matters.
-Furthermore, for some years MOL has been conducting regular disaster-preparedness drills on and off premise at Head Office, aboard ships and throughout the Group's other facilities, as well as taking other measures to ensure preparedness.
-By addressing issues arising from these drills, MOL believes that it maintains a high state of readiness.
-Nevertheless, in the event of a disaster or similar event in which MOL cannot completely avoid damage, the Company's business performance may be affected.
+MOL has formulated a business continuity plan for a disaster or similar event to ensure the safety of its vessels and personnel as a top priority and continue providing core ocean transport services or quickly restore operations in the unlikely event that they are suspended.
+This business continuity plan clarifies responsible organizations and delegates authority for duties relating to maintaining the safe operation of vessels, execution of transportation contracts and charter agreements, financial preparation, securement of required personnel, and other matters.
+MOL has also been conducting regular disaster drills at the Head Office or outside, and by addressing issues that arise from these drills, continues improving the effectiveness.